 The Hide Zero Rows button makes your reports tidier and more readable by automatically hiding rows that only have zero values.

-To use this function, just select a range of rows, an individual column or multiple columns and click the Hide Zero Rows command.
+To use this function, just select a range of rows, an individual column, or multiple columns and click the Hide Zero Rows button.

 To re-show all rows and columns that are hidden, use Unhide All: